 What’s in the new FDA Guidance on Usability Engineering?

 The organization of the guidance is similar to an ISO standard.
 Section 1 is the introduction.
 Section 2 is the scope of the guidance.
-Section 3 includes definitions, and Section 4 provides an overview of human factors engineering and usability engineering as these concepts apply to medical devices.
+Section 3 includes definitions, and Section 4 provides an overview of the human factors process and usability engineering as these concepts apply to medical devices.
 Sections 5 through 9 of the guidance explain the details of the process for applying these concepts to medical devices and risk management.
 The guidance document includes six references to national and international standards that include human factors engineering or usability engineering, and there are 19 references to articles about human factors engineering and usability engineering at the end of the guidance document.

 Adding Usability to Your Risk Management Procedure

 The steps in the process for human factors engineering and usability engineering mirror the risk management process as defined in ISO 14971 except this guidance does not specify developing a risk management plan or the need to create a risk management file.
 Identification of hazards related to use errors is the first step.
-Then risk controls are implemented in order to reduce risk of harm due to use errors.
+Then risk controls are implemented in order to reduce the risk of harm due to use errors.
 The risk controls are verified and validated, typically through simulated use studies or clinical studies.
-Therefore, you should be able to integrate usability engineering into your risk management process by specifying that hazards should include use errors, environment of use and the device/user interface.
-The risk controls section does not need to be revised, but the verification and validation of risk controls needs to include simulated use and/or clinical studies in order to verify that risk controls specifically reduce the risk of use errors.
+Therefore, you should be able to integrate usability engineering into your risk management process by specifying that hazards should include use errors, the environment of use, and the device/user interface.
+The risk controls section does not need to be revised, but the verification and validation of risk controls need to include simulated use and/or clinical studies in order to verify that risk controls specifically reduce the risk of use errors.
 It might also be useful to specify that the environment for use should be included in simulated use studies.

 Creating a Usability Engineering Report Template

 Clients often ask me what they need to do with regard to human factors engineering and usability engineering for documentation in their technical file and design history file.
 I recommend that they create a usability engineering report based upon ANSI/AAMI/IEC 62366.
 However, companies often do not want to purchase the standard, and they seldom have time to read and understand what the standard is recommending.
 Now we have a free guidance document that is available from the FDA.
-Therefore, I recommend that you create a template for your usability engineering report based upon this new guidance.
+Therefore, I recommend that you create a template for your usability engineering report based on this new guidance.
 If your company makes many types of products with multiple hazard types, then you will need a somewhat generic report template.
 However, companies with only one or two device families should be able to pre-populate a report template with the sections for specific categories of hazards that are applicable to their device family.
 Once you have a template, this can be used to create a usability engineering report during the design process for any new medical device you are developing.